aleshaleksey/fansys23/04-combat.md

 Of course most offensive abilities must first "eat" through the SP or MP of a target before working away at the HP.
 "Natural" attacks will first subtract from SP and only when that reaches 0, or if an attack deals massive damage, will HP damage be sustained.
 Likewise "supernatural" attacks will first subtract from MP.

+Some damage types ignore SP and MP:
+- "[Esoteric damage types](10-conditions-types.md#esoteric-damage)" subtract directly from HP, making these damage types extremely dangerous.
+- "[Light](10-conditions-types.md#light)" and "[Lightning](10-conditions-types.md#electricity-lightning)" will deal 1 point of damage directly to HP for every 2 dice of damage dealt.
+For example if an attack deals 2d4 or 3d4 of light damage to MP, it will cause 1 point of damage to HP, if it deals 4d4 or 5d4 light damage to MP, it will cause 2 points of damage to HP.

 1. Entities that do not have a CON score may use their CHA score instead.

 ___